Research

 -

-What are some potential uses of Areas of outstanding natural beauty data?
+What are some potential uses of National landscapes data?

 There are numerous planning needs for having AONB data on the platform.
 Firstly, AONBs are an important land designation, and the presence of which is recognised to be significant by both planners and non-planners.